 So how do you prevent such a nightmare from occurring in your commercial kitchen?
 Follow these simple steps and keep your commercial refrigerator running in top form for years to come.

 When dust or any other matter accumulates on the compressor coils, it clouds the compressor’s ability to work efficiently.
 This not only creates spikes in the utility bill, but it also forces the compressor to work harder than necessary.
 When the compressor works too hard for too long, the result is burn out.
 In short, your compressor is kaput.
-Learn more about to maintain a dust free condenser2.
-Keep acidic foods covered.
+Learn more about to maintain a dust free condenser

 Covering the inventory in your refrigerator is a food safety standard.
 However, stopping the spread of cross contamination is only one good reason to do so.
 The high levels of acidity in many foods can also contribute to corrosion in your commercial refrigeration unit.
 Foods such as tomatoes and pickles will emit acids that eat through refrigerant lines over time.
-To avoid this, store your entire refrigerated inventory in plastic non-corrosive food storage containers and use lids that seal well.3.
-Keep drains clear.
+To avoid this, store your entire refrigerated inventory in plastic non-corrosive food storage containers and use lids that seal well.

 At the base of a commercial refrigerator is a drain.
 This drain serves as a pathway for all interior condensation to escape.
 Once the excess liquid leaves the drain, it travels to a drip pan where the water is heated and evaporated.
 If the drain is blocked in anyway, the condensation builds up and has nowhere to go.
 This creates flooded interior spaces in refrigerators and frozen build-up in freezers.
 Both instances will create a harsher environment for the condenser to work properly, causing it to run harder than normal and risking burn out.